Monodromy Coordinates: Abstract

 \section{Abstract}

 We introduce the concept of monodromy coordinates for representing solutions to large polynomial systems.
 Representing solutions this way provides a time-memory trade-off in a monodromy solving algorithm.
-We describe an algorithm, which interpolates the usual monodromy solving algorithm, for computing such a representation and analyze its space and time complexity.
+We describe an algorithm, which interpolates the usual monodromy solving algorithm, for computing such a representation and analyze its space and time complexity. \keywords{Monodromy \and Numerical Algebraic Geometry \and Random Permutations}